Did you know that California has over 700 certified farmers’ markets? We were mind-blown when we learned this fact.

 There are market tours, cooking demos, and many seasonal events.
 It’s fun and frolic all the way.
 Open all seven days, it’s conveniently located in the heart of LA.
 Don’t miss out on this local gem.

-Also Read: The Best Farmers Markets in America
+Also Read: Best Farmers Markets in Los Angeles

 7. The Downtown Santa Cruz Farmers Market (Santa Cruz)